joshbegley/nyt-latest/README.md

 `Readers discuss the benefits and risks of puberty blockers.
 Also: Donald Trump’s dinner with antisemites; robots in the workplace.`\
 https://nytimes.com/2022/11/28/opinion/letters/puberty-blockers-transgender-youths.html?searchResultPosition=1

-**Organ Donations Spike Around Motorcycle Rallies**\
+**Organ Donations Rise Around Motorcycle Rallies**\
-`A new study suggests a link between the large gatherings and a higher number of transplants after traffic crashes.`\
+`A new study suggests a link between the large gatherings and a slightly higher number of transplants after traffic crashes.`\
 https://nytimes.com/2022/11/28/health/organ-donations-motorcycle-rallies.html?searchResultPosition=2

 **China Appears to Limit Crowd Shots to Avoid ‘Zero-Covid’ Comparisons**\